~650,000 machines still ship every day, but that’s the lowest total since 2007

-Two points stand out from the lastest PC sales figures.
+Two points stand out from the latest PC sales figures.

 First, HP moved ahead of Lenovo.
 Sharwood quotes a Gartner analyst talking about Lenovo pulling back to focus on margins.

-That’s a plausible explanation, but I think there’s more to it.
+That’s a plausible explanation, but there’s more to it.

 HP has been on a roll since the business split from HP Enterprise.
-Hardware quality is better than in the past and the designs are more interesting.
+In general its hardware quality is better than in the past and the HP’s new designs are more interesting.
 While it would overdoing it to use a word like excitement, HP has momentum.
 Some good products too.

-Second, Apple has moved to fourth place.
-Apple’s year-on-year sales are flat, in a falling market that means the company’s market share has climbed.
+Second, Apple moved up to fourth place.
+Apple’s year-on-year Mac sales are flat, in a falling market that means the company’s market share has climbed.
 It’s not much of a climb, about 0.3 percent, but that’s enough to move Apple past slumping Asus.
 Apple may not dominate unit sales, but it does better in terms of its share of PC market revenue.
 And let’s face it, for a small market share, it has a lot of influence over the sector.